-5.2 Embodied Technology Imports and Other Controls
+5.2.
+Embodied technology imports and other controls

-Our main variable of interest is the frontier knowledge spillovers through embodied technology imports ( $EmbTech{i,t}^h$ in the conceptual framework).
-Before turning to our main variables of interest, we discuss the construction of knowledge stocks $K{i,t}^p$ , which are used in the construction of the main variables.
+Our main variable of interest is the frontier knowledge spillovers through embodied technology imports (EmbTech^h{i,t} in the conceptual framework).
+Before turning to our main variables of interest, we discuss the construction of knowledge stocks $K{i,r}^p$, which are used in the construction of the main variables.

-We measure the technological content of a subsector's goods using patents data as where $FwdCites{i,t}^p$ is the five-year forward citations in country-subsector-year (i, p, t) and $\delta$ is the depreciation rate of knowledge that we set to 5% to be consistent with commonly used values.
-For each country and subsector, we initialize the stock of knowledge in 1940 with the value $K{i,1940}^p = FwdCites{i,1940}^p/\delta$ .
+We measure the technological content of a subsector's goods using patents data as where $FwdCites{i,t}^p$ is the five-year forward citations in country-subsector-year (i, p, t) and δ is the depreciation rate of knowledge that we set to 5% to be consistent with commonly used values.
+For each country and subsector, we initialize the stock of knowledge in 1940 with the value $K{i,1940}^p = FwdCites{i,1940}^p/\delta$.
 The initial value has little influence on the knowledge stocks used in the period of our analysis because of the long time period.